Monitoring of components in the network

 Switching on and off – time-controlled or manual

 All components and groups with the corresponding protocol can be switched individually.
-With manual switching, the administrator acts via the web front end or authorized persons can trigger a button in the dashboard.
+In case of manual switching, the administrator acts via the web frontend or authorized persons can trigger a button in the dashboard.
 The circuit can of course also be automated, so that all switching operations are controlled by scheduling.

 Scheduling – time periods individually adjustable

 Scheduling offers a wide range of options.
 First of all, standard times can be set.
 All exceptions to this have higher priority.
-For example, you can distinguish between any time periods for seasonal ones, e.g. B. Define holidays or individual public holidays.
-For example, with a few clicks you can create an event every second Friday of the month at 5:30 p.m. between February and September.
+For example, you can define any periods for seasonal differences such as vacations, or define individual holidays.
+For example, with a few clicks you can have an event generated every second Friday of the month at 5:30 pm between February and September.

 switching sequences –